-In late 2015 Miss Gen was appointed as a Kazami-Ryu instructor by Kazami Ranki, and from 2016 Evil Girls HQ has taken it’s place as a Kazami-Ryu School, with regular classes of this Osaka style of rope.
+In late 2015 Miss Gen was appointed as a qualified Kazami-Ryu Instructor and Deshi to Kazami Ranki and in 2018 was announced as Shihan (Head of School/Master Instructor) for the entire Oceania region.
+Since 2016 Evil Girls HQ has taken it’s place as a Kazami-Ryu School, with regular classes of this Osaka style of rope.

 The Kazami-Ryu curriculum has been carefully tiered in order to provide students with the safest, sanest path on their journey in rope.
-The classes are offered at four different levels, with the expectation that students have already completed an introductory class in rope bondage such as at Rope-Centric, Peer Rope etc before attending their first Kazami-Ryu class.
+The classes are offered at four different levels, and all students must have already completed an introductory class in rope bondage (Bondage 101) such as here at Evil Girls HQ (held semi-regularly, about once a month COVID willing) or at other events including Peer Rope, Rope Bite etc, before attending their first Kazami-Ryu class.
+If you already have some skill with rope, the minimum standard to be able to join a Level 1 class is the ability to tie a single column tie without supervision.

-Classes are now held at our new home at Shailer Park, the address and other relevant information is supplied as a download link with your confirmation email after booking.
+Classes are held at our Shailer Park venue, the address and other relevant information is supplied as a download link with your confirmation email after booking.
 Classes are 2.5 hours long, starting at 7:00pm.

 Kazami-Ryu 1 will teach the student to apply the standard Kazami-Ryu Munenawa (chest harness) safely, comfortably and with finesse.